emarifer/go-frameworkless-htmx-todoapp/README.md

 - Write programs to work together.
 - Write programs to handle text streams because that is a universal interface.

-This is why Go users tend to shy away from using (perhaps abusing) frameworks and libraries.
+This is why Go users tend to avoid using (perhaps abusing) frameworks and libraries.
 This way of thinking has one result: our project is more stable and maintainable.
-You can find these more developed ideas in this [post](https://threedots.tech/post/best-go-framework/).
+You can find these ideas more developed in this [post](https://threedots.tech/post/best-go-framework/).
+All of this is more true since version `v.1.22` of Go was released, in which notable improvements in the `net/http` package allow advanced routing techniques that until now we could only achieve comfortably through the use of other libraries.

 <div align="center">